 Temperature Effects

-Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the American River at Watt Ave indicates that water temperatures would be predominantly similar among alternatives during the the period of winter-run Chinook salmon non-natal rearing (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model), Tables 6C-14-1a to 6C-14-4c; Figures 6C-14-1 to 6C-14-18).
-Mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±0.5°F of the NAA.
-Water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1.
+Operation of Sites Reservoir has the potential to change water temperatures in the American River that could affect the non-natal rearing of winter-run Chinook salmon juveniles.
+As described in Appendix 11B, the two methods used to analyze temperature-related effects to winter-run Chinook salmon in the Feather River were: (1) Physical Model Output Characterization; and (2) Water Temperature Index Value/Range Exceedance Analysis.
+More details on these methods are provided in Appendix 11B.

-Results of the analysis of exceedance above the 64°F 7DADM water temperature index value for winter-run Chinook salmon non-natal rearing in the American River (Appendix 11B, Fisheries Impact Assessment Methods, Table X) are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X and summarized in Table 11-temp7.
-There were no month and water year type combinations in which both: (1) the percent of days that exceeded the index value was more than 5% greater under the alternative than under the NAA, and (2) the exceedance per day was more than 0.5°F greater under the alternative than under the NAA.
-Results of the exceedance analysis for Alt 2 and Alt 3 are similar to Alt 1 with no month and water year type combinations in which both criteria were met.
+The Sites Authority evaluated water temperature model outputs during the July through April winter-run Chinook salmon non-natal rearing period in the American River at Watt Avenue.
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA at Watt Avenue indicates that water temperatures would be predominantly similar among alternatives during the period of winter-run Chinook salmon non-natal rearing (Appendix 6C, Tables 6C-14-1a to 6C-14-4c; Figures 6C-14-1 to 6C-14-18).
+Mean monthly water temperatures for all months within all water year types under Alternatives 1A and 1B were within 0.5°F of the NAA.
+Water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1.

-.
+Results of the analysis of exceedance above the 64°F 7DADM water temperature index value for winter-run Chinook salmon non-natal rearing in the American River (Appendix 11B, Table 11B-4) are presented in Appendix 11D, Table 11D-20 and summarized in Table 11-33.
+There were no month and water year type combinations in which both: (1) the percent of days that exceeded the index value was more than 5% greater under Alternatives 1, 2, and 3 than under the NAA; and (2) the exceedance per day was more than 0.5°F greater under Alternatives 1, 2, and 3 than under the NAA.
+Results of the exceedance analysis for Alternatives 2 and 3 are similar to Alternative 1 with no month and water year type combinations in which both criteria were met.

-Redd Scour and Entombment
+Combined, these water temperature results indicate that the Project’s implementation under any of the action alternatives would cause inconsequential temperature-related effects to winter-run non-natal juvenile rearing in the American River.

-Winter-run do not spawn in the American River.
+Flow-Related Physical Habitat Conditions

-Redd Dewatering
+Redd Scour and Entombment, Redd Dewatering

 Winter-run do not spawn in the American River.

-Habitat Availability
+Habitat Weighted Usable Area

-Winter-run do not spawn in the American River and no valid rearing habitat WUA curves are available for the American River (see Appendix 11K, Methods).
+Winter-run do not spawn in the American River and no valid rearing habitat WUA curves are available for the American River (Appendix 11K).

 Juvenile Stranding